nexe/nexe/README.md

 - Lockdown specific application versions, and easily rollback.
 - Faster deployments.

-## Requirements
+## Building Requirements

 - Linux / Mac / BSD / Windows
-- Windows: Python 2.6 or 2.7 (use --python if not in PATH), Visual Studio 2010 or 2012
+- Windows: Python 2.6 or 2.7 (use --python if not in PATH), Visual Studio 2010+

 ## Caveats